-As the College begins the next fiscal year, management is not aware of any currently known facts, decisions, or conditions that are expected to have a significant effect on the financial position or results of operations during this fiscal year beyond those unknown variables having a global impact on virtually all types of business operations.
+As the College begins the next fiscal year, management is not aware of any currently known facts, decisions, or conditions that are expected to have a significant effect on the financial position or results of operations during this fiscal year.
+Potential legislation could impact future funding; however, that information is currently not available.